 Internal decorations

 Repair category:

-Notes: Generally well presented.
+Notes: The subjects appear generally well presented throughout.

 Cellars

 Repair category:

 Notes: Not applicable.

 Category 3 Category 2 Category 1 to other parts of the property or cause a safety Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.